 For most families, getting everyone out the door in the morning, with a healthy packed lunch, can be a slow process.
 Try our ideas to help you save some time every day.

 Planning ahead can save you time in the morning.
 Get the kids to help plan their lunch boxes for the week using our fun and interactive Healthy Lunch Box builder.
 You can print or email their packed lunch box which helps with shopping as well.
-If you prefer something printed to put on the fridge use our weekly lunch box planner (640 KB, PDF).
+If you prefer something printed to put on the fridge use our weekly lunch box planner.

 With some simple preparation at a time that suits you, you can save a lot of stress in the morning.

-- Keep some shelf stable items like beans and milk poppers in the pantry
+- Keep some shelf stable items like corn or rice thins, canned fruit and milk poppers in the pantry.

 - Invest in some silicon egg cups that boil eggs without their shell.
 No more peeling eggs before they go in the lunch box.
 Use eggs in a smashed egg and lettuce sandwich or just plain for a snack.
 Curried eggs make a nice change.